BenJensen2/IssueTracker/README.md

+# Description
-The goal of this project is to develop a tool to track issues and progress of software projects
+Issue Tracker is a full stack application to track issues and progress of software projects.
+The user can create projects, sprints and issues and track them accordingly.

-Intended Audience: Personal, Developer, Engineering Manager, Recruiter, Hiring Manager
+# Technologies Used
+Build in Visual Studio with:
+- Python
+- Django
+- Javascript
+- jQuery